Thiel Cadaver Facility

 As a highly specialised anatomy centre within a university environment, we can offer you an experience that fulfils your learning requirements and caters for your needs:

-- Our Dissecting Room has 30 cadaveric stations, each with cadaver trolley, dissecting instruments and computer, enabling courses, dissections, or projects with a small or large number of participants to be carried out.
+- Our main Dissecting Room has 30 cadaveric stations, each with cadaver trolley, dissecting instruments and computer, enabling courses, dissections, or projects with a small or large number of participants to be carried out.

 - We have a variety of lecture theatres, seminar rooms and an anatomy museum, catering for diverse numbers of people.
 Catering can be arranged.